MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/webviews.md

 ## Android

 ### Developer notes
-- A webview is a portion of a webpage, usually html code, incorporated seamlessly into the app’s UI
+- A web view is a portion of a webpage, usually html code, incorporated seamlessly into the app’s UI
 - Sometimes a hidden web element is announced
-- An obvious sign that you are in a webview is web-only accessibility announcements such as a “landmark” or a heading level
+- An obvious sign that you are in a web view is web-only accessibility announcements such as a “landmark” or a heading level
 - A common use for web views is if the content changes often
-- Sometimes the container that includes the web view may announce seperately, which is usually ok
+- Sometimes the container that includes the web view may announce separately, which is usually ok
 - A “Link” announcement in web views usually navigates the user to a new screen.
 In a native app “link” usually means the action will open a browser on your phone
-- External Blue Tooth keyboard testing can be erratic and inconsistent on web views
+- External Bluetooth keyboard testing can be erratic and inconsistent on web views
 - Enlarging text from Accessibility settings does not work on the web view sections of the screen

 ### Role